top of page

 Fletcher arrives, tucking his shirt in, wiping pie from his face

-A: My Lord has lost his reason.
+A: My Lord has lost his reason

 B: Fletcher, order my gondola!

-A: Order a doctor
+A: Fletcher, order a doctor

 B: Fletcher!
 My staunch Yeoman!
 Make sure to keep the women apart, they are TIGRESSES!
 Ha!